TheRacingLion/Discord-SelfBot/README.md

 ### - Creating Commands -

-When you want to create a new command, just add a new file to the `commands` folder and name it something like `mycommand.js` and then follow the basic structure bellow.
-If your command needs some kind of special options like permissions or you just want to set it to be used on guilds only, then you can use the pre-made command options shown bellow.
+When you want to create a new command, just add a new file to the `commands` folder and name it something like `mycommand.js` and then follow the basic structure below.
+If your command needs some kind of special options like permissions or you just want to set it to be used on guilds only, then you can use the pre-made command options shown below.
 Thhere are also some helper functions built in to the function.

 ```js
 /*